 Do You Have an Alcohol Use Problem?
 Kemah Palms Can Help

 If you or your loved one has a problem with heavy drinking or risking the dangers of binge drinking, the alcohol abuse program at Kemah Palms can help you.
 If you’re fighting addiction or need medical alcohol detoxification before getting into a rehab program, please reach out to us.
-Contact Kemah Palms at [Direct] and start your journey towards taking control of your future.
+Contact Kemah Palms today and start your journey towards taking control of your future.